risingwavelabs/risingwave/docs/multi-object-store.md

 Currently for COS and Lyvecloud Storage, we use s3 compatible mode.
 To use these two object storage products, you need to configure the access key, secret key, region and bueket name.
 ### OpenDAL object store
 For those (object) storage products that are not compatible with s3 (or compatible but some interfaces are unstable), we use [OpenDAL](https://github.com/apache/incubator-opendal) to access them.
 OpenDAL is the Open Data Access Layer to freely access data, which supports several different storage backends.
-We implemented a `OpenDALObjectStore` to support the interface for accessing object store in RisingWave.
+We implemented a [`OpenDALObjectStore`](https://github.com/risingwavelabs/risingwave/blob/1fd0394980fd713459df8076283bb1a1f46fef9a/src/object_store/src/object/opendal_engine/opendal_object_store.rs#L61) to support the interface for accessing object store in RisingWave.

+All of these object stores are supported in risedev, you can use the risedev command to start RisingWave on these storage backends.
 ## How to build RisingWave with multiple object store
 ### COS
 ### Lyvecloud Storage